rdkcentral/firebolt-certification-suite/cypress/TestCases/README.md

 ### Firebolt object

 - Firebolt objects can be added in Javascript files located in the `cypress/fixtures/fireboltCalls` folder.
 Ex: `cypress/fixtures/fireboltCalls/accessibility.js`
-- Having the support to override the firebolt objects from the config moduleby giving a same key.
+- Having the support to override the firebolt objects from the config module by giving a same key.

 #### Sample Firebolt Object Format